 Although a First Aid kit will be carried by the guide, please ensure that you always have any special medication you might need, with you.
 The guide must be made aware of any pre-existing conditions prior to the hike.
-We also have an agreement with the NSRI to assist with rescues via the sea along the remote part of the coast.
+We also have an agreement with the NSRI to assist with rescues via the sea along the remote parts of the coast.

 Being a sparsely developed part of our coast, cell phone reception is infrequent and vary in strength.
 Your overnight spots will have good reception.
 Wi-Fi is not available at the overnight spots.

 While we can make provision for special diets like vegan and gluten free, the range is limited.
 Should you have an unusual diet, please bring the necessary food along.
 But we will not let you go hungry!

 The kayaks are very stable and easy to master.
 Life jackets will be supplied and you will be accompanied and assisted by a guide.
 Your shoulder muscles will be tested, but anyone can actually do it.

 Only during one of the dinners at a restaurant.
 There is a liquor store within walking distance of the accommodation in Jongensfontein, but in Stilbaai it is a bit further away.
 The accommodation establishments are not licensed.
 You can bring your own drinks, or you can buy at the liquor stores.

 Yes, we can arrange that you are picked up in Riversdal (the closest bus stop along the N2) or even from George Airport.
 Please contact us so we can give you the additional cost.

 Hikers should be in Stilbaai, or Jongensfontein (where you sleep the night before the hike starts) at 18:00 on the day before the hike starts.
 Hikers will be able to leave Stilbaai at about 14:00 on the last day of the hike.

 The South Cape coast is one of the safest places in South Africa and you have nothing to fear.
 After spending four days on the trail in this area, you will see what we mean.